phoenixframework/phoenix/guides/routing.md

 end
 ```

-Now run `$ mix phx.routes` again and you can see that we get the same result as above when we qualified each controller name individually.
+Now run `mix phx.routes` again and you can see that we get the same result as above when we qualified each controller name individually.

 This doesn't just apply to nested routes, we can even nest all of the routes for our application inside a scope that simply has an alias for the name of our Phoenix app, and eliminate the duplication of our application name in our controller names.